Psylar87/yoink.nvim/README.md

 ```
 When you run nvim-Yoink, it will use `~/.config/nvim-Yoink` and `~/.local/share/nvim-Yoink`.

-> [!FAQ]

-> Q: How do I remove Yoink.nvim?
+ Q: How do I remove Yoink.nvim?
-> A: See lazy.nvim uninstall.
+ A: See lazy.nvim uninstall.
-> Q: Why is this multi-file instead of one file?
+ Q: Why is this multi-file instead of one file?
-> A: The original Kickstart was single-file for simplicity.
+ A: The original Kickstart was single-file for simplicity.
 This fork is split into multiple files for easier maintenance and clarity.
-> Q: where is the rest of the README?
+ Q: where is the rest of the README?
-> A: It has been reduced in size as most of Lua files are documented well enough.
+ A: It has been reduced in size as most of Lua files are documented well enough.
 If you have any questions, feel free to ask in the issues section.